dustinlacewell/vatts/README.md

 `handleMessage` calls `parseMessage` to get the command and args.
 It then calls `handlerForCommand` which looks for a function with same name as the command but prefixed with `do`.
 So the command `.foobar` would find the function `doFoobar`.
 Now we can just define functions with the right name to handle chat commands!

-Here's an example which echo's the arguments back to chat:
+Here's an example which echos the arguments back to chat:

 ```lua
 function doEcho(sender, ...)